 The middle school youth group meets for in-class discussions during the service on the first Sunday of the month.
 They also participate in periodic service projects and social events, including Special Olympics, Operation Christmas Child, snow tubing, and rock climbing.

 The high school youth group meets monthly for fellowship and discussion.
-Activities have included movie nights, an annual cookie-baking night to make care packages for college students and members in the military, and our annual Youth Sunday on Mother’s Day, when the high school and middle school youth take over the Sunday service as readers, musicians, Eucharistic ministers, and more.
+Activities have included movie nights, an annual cookie-baking night to make cookie plates for our caroling night, and our annual Youth Sunday on Mother’s Day, when the high school and middle school youth take over the Sunday service as readers, musicians, Eucharistic ministers, and more.
 Confirmation classes, for baptized members in ninth grade and above, are held under the auspices of the rector and the youth group.
 The high school youth group also has an ongoing relationship with Appalachia Service Project for week-long summer mission trips.

 Adult education is available throughout the year, through group study, fellowship and outreach opportunities, and formal and informal instruction.
 Bible study and adult forums are the most common forms of education for adult members.
 We also have a parish lending library, with more than 600 volumes of Biblical commentary, spirituality, fiction, children’s literature, and more.